-MANAGEMENT PLAN The Southern Trinity Groundwater Conservation District (District) will conduct a public hearing concerning the District's proposed adoption of various amendments to its rules and readoption of its management plan.
-The purpose of the hearing is to provide interested members of the public the opportunity to Is to provide interested memory of the public the opportunity to appear and provide oral or written comments to the District related to the proposed rules and plan.
-The board will consider the adoption of these and treadoption of its rules and readoption of its management plan at its board meeting, immediately following the public hearing.
-1.0 Date, Time, and Place of
+The Southern Trinity Groundwater Conservation District (District) will conduct a public hearing concerning the District's proposed readoption of its groundwater management plan.
+The purpose of the notice and hearing is to provide interested members of the public the opportunity to provide oral or written comments to the District related to the proposed plan.